MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-recording.md

 You can use the Microsoft Teams admin center or PowerShell to set a Teams meeting policy to control whether user's meetings can be recorded.

-In the Microsoft Teams admin center, turn on or turn off the **Allow cloud recording** setting in the meeting policy.
+In the Microsoft Teams admin center, turn on or turn off the **Cloud recording** setting in the meeting policy.
 To learn more, see [Meeting policy settings for audio and video](meetings-policies-recording-and-transcription.md#allow-cloud-recording).

 Using PowerShell, you configure the AllowCloudRecording setting in TeamsMeetingPolicy.
 To learn more, see [New-CsTeamsMeetingPolicy](/powershell/module/skype/new-csteamsmeetingpolicy) and [Set-CsTeamsMeetingPolicy](/powershell/module/skype/set-csteamsmeetingpolicy).